nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 2. Class Date:
     - Class date can be left empty.
-    - Formats: `dt` must be followed by either one of the below options.
+    - Formats: `dt/` must be followed by either one of the below options.
         1. `yyyy-MM-dd 0000-2359`
         2. `Day-of-Week 0000-2359`
     - Examples: `2022-10-29 1100-1230`, `MON 1100-1230`, `Mon 1100-1230`